Mission & History

 The movement known worldwide as Special Olympics began simply as the idea of one extraordinary woman with a vision.
 Eunice Kennedy Shriver believed that people with intellectual disabilities were far more capable in sports and physical activities than many experts thought.
 And so, the world’s largest amateur sports organization began in 1962 as a day camp in the backyard of Eunice and Sargent Shriver, with the first International Games taking place in 1968.
 Today, the movement thrives in more than 172 countries throughout the world.

-Special Olympics Pennsylvania (SOPA) soon followed suit continuing Shriver’s legacy in May 1970 when 135 brave athletes participated in the first official Pennsylvania event – a small track and field competition at West Chester University.
-Today, SOPA trains nearly 20,000 athletes who compete annually in 21 Olympic-type sports at over 300 local, sectional, and state level competitions.
+Today, Special Olympics Pennsylvania trains nearly 20,000 athletes who compete annually in 21 Olympic-type sports at over 300 local, sectional, and state level competitions.

 Special Olympics also helps to address major challenges facing its athletes: obesity, healthcare and employment.
 Obesity is more common among individuals with Intellectual Disabilities (ID) than in the general population.
 Likewise, far too often persons with ID go without medical treatment, not by their choice, but because there are very few physicians, dentists, optometrists/ophthalmologists, and podiatrists that are actually trained in treating this population.